 Strokes can be classified in the following way, with clinical presentation based on type.

 - Thrombotic stroke – Secondary to thrombus formation that produces a stroke due to reduced distal blood flow or to an embolic fragment that breaks off and travels distally, causing occlusion (thromboembolic).
 Thrombotic strokes may occur in either large or small vessels.
 Clinical symptoms typically follow the affected vascular pattern.
+Cerebral venous sinus thrombosis is a rare cause of stroke.

 - Embolic stroke – Embolic sources include cardiac (cardioembolic) due to arrhythmias and low flow states (atrial fibrillation, atrial flutter), or structural abnormalities (valvular or wall motion abnormalities), or arterial-to-arterial sources from a ruptured plaque (thromboembolic).
 Clinical symptoms are usually abrupt in onset and may have less localized effects due to the wide areas affected by embolic showering if more than 1 embolus is put into the circulation.